 If you’re the type who needs activity to reduce your stress, running along the shore or swimming are both great ways to help smooth out the effects from the daily grind.

 If you live inside the concrete jungle, reuniting with nature can do wonders.
 Getting away from congestion, steel, asphalt, and all other unnatural constructs can help free your brain, inspire creativity, and provide the silence you need to sort everything out.

-Besides sleeping in a tent, there are also plenty of chances to get in some exercise, including biking, hiking, chopping wood, and more.
+There are plenty of ways you can get in some exercise while camping, including biking, hiking, chopping wood, and more.
 You don’t need to do much more than take in the fresh air and scenery to reap the health benefits of the great outdoors.
 According to the U.S. Environmental Protection Agency (EPA), air pollution can cause cancer, and damage immune, respiratory, and neurological systems.
 So get that fresh air!

-You’re awesome and you should take as many opportunities to pamper yourself.
+You’re awesome and should take opportunities to pamper yourself.

 A weekend is instantly made better with massages, mud baths, hot springs, or whatever you can find near you.
 Go alone or with a friend, but if you do go with others, make sure to schedule in some de-stressing time.
 You’ll come out with glowing skin, a calmer demeanor, and a big grin on your face.

 The American Massage Therapy Association highlights two studies that suggest that massage can ease pain and improve recovery time for people suffering from injuries.

 Staying at a hotel has its perks, even if it’s a hotel in your own city.
 Something as simple as letting someone else make the bed can do wonders for your emotional health.